Norman Powell: Los Angeles Clippers (2022–2025)

 On February 4, 2022, Powell was traded, alongside Robert Covington, to the Los Angeles Clippers in exchange for Eric Bledsoe, Justise Winslow, Keon Johnson, and a 2025 second-round pick.
 The trade reunited Powell with former Toronto teammates Kawhi Leonard and Serge Ibaka, the latter of which would be traded to the Milwaukee Bucks on February 10.
 In his Clippers debut on February 6, Powell scored 28 points and recorded 4 assists in a 137–113 loss to the Milwaukee Bucks.
 On February 10, he suffered a medial sesamoid bone fracture in his left foot, which sidelined him for two months.
 Powell played in a total of seven games for the Clippers after the trade, including two play-in games, and averaged a career-high 20 points.

 On February 10, 2024, Powell required stitches after he was hit in the face by the elbow of Jalen Duren during a game against the Detroit Pistons.
 The incident left him with a scar between his eyes.

 On February 13, 2025, Powell scored 41 points in a 120–116 overtime win over the Utah Jazz.
 Powell also participated in the 2025 Three-Point Contest, losing in the first round.

-Miami Heat (2025–present)
+Miami Heat (2025–2026)

 On July 7, 2025, Powell was traded to the Miami Heat in a three-team deal that also included the Utah Jazz.
+He made his Heat debut on October 22, recording 28 points, nine rebounds and four assists in a 125–121 loss to the Orlando Magic.
+On November 14, Powell scored a season-high 38 points, alongside five rebounds, in a 140–130 loss to the New York Knicks.
+On January 1, 2026, he recorded 36 points, two rebounds and two assists in a 118–112 win over the Detroit Pistons.
+On February 1, Powell was named to his first All-Star Game as a Eastern Conference reserve.

+The Heat ended the season with a 43–39 record and the tenth place in the Eastern Conference.
+In their April 14 play-in game against the Charlotte Hornets, Powell recorded eleven points and two rebounds in a 127–126 loss.

+Chicago Bulls (2026–present)

+On July 10, 2026, Powell signed a two-year, $45 million contract with the Chicago Bulls.